rsdoiel/antenna/science_and_technology.md

 ---

-## Warning!
-FortiManager critical vulnerability under active attack
+## FortiManager critical vulnerability under active attack

-date: 2024-10-23, updated: 2024-10-23, from: The Register (UK I.T.
+date: 2024-10-23, updated: 2024-10-24, from: The Register (UK I.T.
 News)

-<h4>Security shop and CISA urge rapid action</h4> <p>Fortinet has gone public with news of a critical flaw in its software management platform.…</p>
+<h4>Security shop and CISA urge rapid action</h4> <p><strong>Updated</strong>  Fortinet has gone public with news of a critical flaw in its software management platform.…</p>

 <br>